 Planning a trip to France and want to explore the country beyond the famous attractions?
 Keep scrolling for my list of the best hidden gems in France worth adding to your itinerary!

-You can enjoy more laid-back vacation or take a break from the hustle and bustle of the more crowded attractions.
+You can enjoy a more laid-back vacation or take a break from the hustle and bustle of the more crowded attractions.

 Hidden Gems in France